aleziuzzz123/Viralyzaier2/DEPLOYMENT.md

 - **Multi-language** - English and other languages

 ### 🎉 **Success!**
-Your Viralyaizer 5.0 website is now ready to help creators make viral videos with AI-powered tools!
+Your Viralyzaier website is now ready to help creators make viral videos with AI-powered tools!

 ---
 **Last Updated:** January 1, 2025